TestChallenge2023/GitFlowTroubleShootingGuide/Git Commands.md

 Switch to an existing branch: git checkout branch-name

-## 3. Viewing Branches:
+## 3. Viewing Branches

+:

 List all branches: git branch
-List remote branches: git branch -r
+List remote branches: git branch -Rrrr
 List all branches (local and remote): git branch -a

 ## 4. Committing Changes to a Branch: